-Strategies used 3.
+3. Strategies used

-The Trustees have appointed Legal & General Investment Management ('LGIM') as their investment manager to carry out the day-to-day investment of the Plan's assets.
+The Trustee has appointed Legal & General Investment Management ('LGIM') as their investment manager to carry out the day-to-day investment of the Plan's assets.
 LGIM are authorised and regulated by the Financial Conduct Authority.

 The investment benchmarks and objectives for each of the Plan's holdings are given below: